ywamsendai/ywamsendai-website/content/en/dts/lecture.md

 # Small Groups and One-On-One

 Perhaps one of the most important parts of DTS is small groups and one-on-one discipleship.
 These times will allow you to process what you’re learning about God in a safe environment.
-One-on-ones are usually held with a DTS staff member, someone who is with you throughout the entire training phase.
+One-on-ones are usually held with a DTS staff member, someone who is with you throughout the entire lecture phase.
 It is their goal to help you grow through mentorship and counsel.

 Small groups are held with other DTS students.
 Here, you can see how your other classmates are being challenged as well.
 With discussions and personal input into what you’re learning, these are not only times to get to know your classmates better, but also a time to experience the change in others.